au-ts/camkes_to_microkit_guide/guide.md

 }
 ```

-seL4CP does not have a standard build system.
-In existing seL4CP example systems, most of these variables and structures are hard-coded.
+Microkit does not have a standard build system.
+In existing Microkit example systems, most of these variables and structures are hard-coded.
 In addition, for parameters in the `.system` file, such as *channel* IDs and IRQs, it is up to you to ensure that they match those specified in the application's code.
-It would be possible to have external build tools as a solution in the future, but more use cases are needed to determine what seL4CP actually needs to provide.
+It would be possible to have external build tools as a solution in the future, but more use cases are needed to determine what Microkit actually needs to provide.

-On CAmkES, you are also able to import components from other files or include header files for your `.camkes` file, which may not be necessary for seL4CP systems.
+On CAmkES, you are also able to import components from other files or include header files for your `.camkes` file, which may not be necessary for Microkit systems.

 ## Libraries

 ### Standard C library

-Standard C library functionality is available on CAmkES, but seL4CP does not enforce any particular C library, or even the use of C as an implementation language.
+Standard C library functionality is available on CAmkES, but Microkit does not enforce any particular C library, or even the use of C as an implementation language.

 ### Synchronization Primitives